Bagoum/suzunoya/README.md

 - Easing, lerping, and tweening (see BagoumLib.Transitions)
 - Convenient data structures such as compacting arrays and coroutine iterators (see BagoumLib.DataStructures)
 - Low-garbage event classes (see BagoumLib.Events)
+- Beat detection algorithms for video games (see BagoumLib.SignalProcessing)
 - Utilities for type unification, including type unification of an entire program with generics, return type disambiguation, implicit casting, and method overloads (see BagoumLib.Unification)
   - This doesn't yet support type constraints, such as `T : IMyInterface`
 - Helpers for expression trees, including functionality to print expressions to source code (see BagoumLib.Expressions.ExpressionPrinter)